Skip to main content

 Southern Rockies

-Both Upper and Middle Waterton Lakes are accessible via scenic trails, making them ideal for hiking and experiencing the breathtaking landscapes of Waterton Lakes National Park.
+Upper and Middle Waterton Lakes are accessible by scenic trails, ideal for hiking and enjoying Waterton Lakes National Park’s landscapes.

-Upper and Middle Waterton Lakes offer breathtaking scenic views, with crystal-clear waters framed by dramatic mountain landscapes and lush forests.
+Upper and Middle Waterton Lakes offer stunning views, with clear waters framed by dramatic mountains and lush forests.

-Experience stand-up paddleboarding on Upper and Middle Waterton Lakes, where calm waters and stunning scenery create the perfect paddling adventure.
+Try stand-up paddleboarding on Upper and Middle Waterton Lakes, where calm waters and stunning scenery await.

-Couple canoeing in a clear bottom canoe on Waterton Lake.
+Couple canoeing in a clear bottom canoe on Waterton Lake wearing life jackets.

-Middle Waterton Lake offers tranquil waters and scenic views, perfect for kayaking, canoeing, and enjoying the serene environment.
+Middle Waterton Lake offers tranquil waters and scenic views, ideal for kayaking, canoeing, and enjoying the serenity.